-The very diverse profile of the participants was a value in itself.
+a value in itself.
 The first edition was much easier as the groups only consisted solely of participants speaking Polish.
 The possibility of working in mother tongue made both the theoretical and practical parts run faster and more effectively when it comes to the output.
-On the other hand, the second edition run in international teams was far more efficient when it comes to gaining experience in cooperation in a mixed environment, with the English language being key for project completion.
+On the other hand, the second edition run in international teams was perience in cooperation in a mixed environment, with the English language being key for project completion.
 Consequently, both the editions of the workshops achieved the objectives set.
 Yet, due to the framework assumed for the WIRE project, the emphasis was distributed differently.
 Certainly the extended (even if still limited) time for shared building of knowledge, discussions, and sharing experience was an important advantage of the first edition of our workshop.
 Finally, four or five days for practical designing of games prototypes is a good time for stationary, comprehensive, and practical workshop.
-You can also certainly and clearly see the difference in approaching work by the participants who had already had experience from the first edition.
+You can also certainly and clearly see the difference in approaching work by the participants who had already had experience from the teams designing game prototypes.

+The very diverse profile of the participants was first edition.
 You could see high level of responsibility for assigning roles in the team, time discipline, and curbing the prototypes rather than introducing infinite numbers of new concepts and ideas, with an overarching urge to close the prototype.
 It is also valid to point out the similarities.
-The most important being that opting for the practical completion of the projects was in both cases the correct, and by the way the only, justified option.
+The most important being that opting for the practical completion of the projects was in both cases the corfar more efficient when it comes to gaining ex- rect, and by the way the only, justified option.
 The participants could develop their products in a realistic and non-simulated manner in safe conditions, even if time-constrained, conditions.
 This brings to mind one more similarity, namely the high quality of the prototypes developed by the participating teams.
 More than every other prototype from both the first and the second edition deserves being developed further and turned into a full-fledged educational tool in the public domain.
 The remaining prototypes call for somewhat more work, yet they also provide a perfect starting point for the construction of valuable educational games.
-I congratulate both the participants and the WIRE project team with building fine, creative, and hard-working teams designing game prototypes.
+I congratulate both the participants and the WIRE project team with building fine, creative, and hard-working